Elvis Bwomono

-Elvis Okello Bwomono (born 29 November 1998) is an Ugandan professional footballer who plays as a full-back for ÍBV.
+Elvis Okello Bwomono (born 29 November 1998) is an Ugandan professional footballer who plays as a full-back for Besta deild karla club ÍBV.

 Club career

 Youth and Southend United

 Bwomono was born in Uganda and lived there until the age of three.
 Bwomomo later moved to London where he attended Hatch End High School.
 He started his career as a youth player at Queens Park Rangers, and he later joined Southend United as a 14-year old.

 He made his debut for Southend in a 2–1 defeat to Gillingham in the 2017–18 EFL Trophy Southern Section Group B fixture on 29 August 2017.
 In October 2017, he signed his first professional contract with the club.

-Following relegation, Bwomono rejected a new contract and refused to play for the club, despite playing his own part in the club’s relegation.
+Following relegation, Bwomono rejected a new contract and refused to play for the club.
 He subsequently left Southend United.

 ÍBV

 In May 2022, Bwomono joined Icelandic Besta-deild karla side ÍBV.

+St Mirren

+Bwomono signed a short-term contract with Scottish Premiership club St Mirren in December 2023.